zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 We know that there is always the chance that algorithms can create biased outcomes.
 Therefore, systems must be held accountable when this does occur.
 This can be done multiple ways, whether through getting humans to investigate the systems, assess impacts on users, or established policies.

-And what does happen when there is damage due to these systems and their biased outcomes?
+And what happens when there is damage due to these systems and their biased outcomes?
 It would ideally be great if there are established policies or regulations that deal with this, but as of now, there are none.
 Currently, efforts have been taken by journalism and research teams to identify systems that are biased and push them to take action to resolve them (TowardsDataScience).

 _Transparency, Interpretability, and Explainability:_